GFW-knocker/AndroidLibXrayLite/README_fetch.md

 `dns.adguard-dns.com` all lack an `ech=` key — so there are two ways around it:

 * `"ech": { "probe": "chatgpt.com@104.18.32.47" }` asks the server for its keys
   directly.
-Simplest,
-  and it needs no resolver at all, which is the point when the resolver is what you are trying to protect.
+Simplest, and it needs no resolver at all — which is the point when the resolver is what you are trying to protect.
 * `ech.domain` borrows a config from another name at the same provider:
   `"server": "https://cloudflare-dns.com/dns-query"` with
   `"domain": "encryptedsni.com"`.